LukeGrahamLandry/llvm_of_jvm/devlog.md

 thought it would be hard because you need to generate the constants array at the end when you've seen all the strings but you need to reference it when you're emiting each string but its fine because llvm has a replace_all_uses_with function that lets you just swap out llvalues.

 AAAAAAAAAAA i spent so fucking long on why doing that broke the .equals method and its cause i didnt set the fucking vtable when i moved the init code to the c side so it thought it wasnt an instance of string.

+TODO: should really just emit the const strings with the right layout for string objects so don't need to malloc and copy over data even once.

 ## string concatenation (Dec 2)